Supabase as a Data Destination: The Complete Guide for Data Teams

 How to enable the Supabase destination in Erathos

-In Erathos, Supabase is now a first-class destination, on the same level as BigQuery, Databricks, Redshift, and PostgreSQL.
-That means:
+In Erathos, Supabase is now a first-class destination, on par with BigQuery, Databricks, Redshift, and PostgreSQL.
+This means:

-• Connection through Supabase Transaction Pooler, which ensures stability and scale in high-write scenarios
+• Connection via Supabase's Transaction Pooler, which ensures stability and scale in heavy-write scenarios

-• Full observability: every delivered record is visible, every sync is auditable, every error is traceable back to the row
+• Full observability: every record delivered is visible, every sync is auditable, and every error is traceable down to the row

-• Setup in under 5 minutes by filling in 5 fields: host, port, database, user, and password
+• Configuration in under 5 minutes by filling out 5 fields: host, port, database, user, and password

-Since Supabase is Postgres under the hood, all of Erathos’ Postgres destination capabilities apply — including CDC on supported sources, primary key deduplication, and granular control over what gets written.
+Since Supabase is Postgres under the hood, all features of Erathos' Postgres destination apply, including CDC on supported sources, deduplication by primary key, and granular control over what is written.

 1. In the Supabase dashboard, click Connect at the top of the screen and select the Direct tab with Transaction pooler as the connection method

-3. Have the database password handy (the one you set when creating the project — if you don’t remember it, you need to reset it under Database → Settings)
+3. Have your database password ready (the one you defined when creating the project; if you do not remember it, you will need to reset it under Database → Settings)

-4. In Erathos, go to Settings → Destination, select Supabase, and fill in the 5 fields
+4. In Erathos, go to Settings → Destination, select Supabase, and fill out the 5 fields

-5. Create the first pipeline pointing an existing source to the Supabase destination
+5. Create your first pipeline pointing an existing source to the Supabase destination

-From there, it’s just a matter of monitoring syncs the same way you already do with any other Erathos connection.
-The official Supabase destination docs have the full step-by-step guide with screenshots.
+From there, just monitor the syncs as you already do with any other Erathos connection.
+The official Supabase destination documentation has the complete step-by-step guide with screenshots.

 Conclusion

-Supabase is no longer just a prototype backend.
-It has become an important part of the stack for teams building product on top of data — whether that’s an app, an AI feature, an internal tool, or a customer-facing dashboard.
-Treating Supabase as a first-class data destination, with the same observability you’d expect from a warehouse pipeline, is what separates a setup that scales from one that turns into technical debt in a few months.
+Supabase is no longer just a prototyping backend.
+It has become a key piece of the stack for teams building products on top of data, whether it is an app, an AI feature, an internal tool, or a customer-facing dashboard.
+Treating Supabase as a first-class data destination, with the same observability you expect from a warehouse pipeline, is what separates a setup that scales from one that becomes technical debt in a few months.

-If you want to ingest data into Supabase in a controlled, observable way without having to maintain your own scripts, learn about Erathos’ Supabase destination.
+If you want to ingest data into Supabase in a controlled, observable way without having to maintain your own scripts, check out the Supabase destination in Erathos.

 Does Supabase replace a data warehouse?
 No. Supabase is an operational Postgres optimized for serving applications.
-For high-volume historical analysis and modeling, a warehouse is still the right choice.
-The ideal setup is to have both for different use cases.
+For large-volume historical analysis and modeling, a warehouse remains the right choice.
+The ideal setup is using both for different use cases.

 Can I use Supabase as a destination for external SaaS data (HubSpot, Stripe, etc.)?
 Yes.
-This is one of the most common use cases: consolidating operational SaaS data into a Postgres database that the application can query.
+This is one of the most common use cases: consolidating operational SaaS data into a Postgres instance that can be queried by the application.

 What is the minimum sync frequency?
 It depends on the source.
-Erathos supports schedules from minutes to daily, plus CDC for compatible sources for lower latency.
+Erathos supports schedules ranging from minutes to daily, as well as CDC on compatible sources for lower latency.

 Does it work with self-hosted Supabase?
-Yes, as long as Erathos can reach the instance over the network and the pooler is exposed.
+Yes, as long as Erathos can reach the instance via the network and the pooler is exposed.

-Why does Erathos use the Transaction Pooler instead of the direct connection?
-To ensure stability and scale in scenarios with many simultaneous writes, which is what usually happens in data ingestion.
-The direct connection works for ad hoc queries, but the pooler is the recommendation from Supabase itself for integrations that write frequently.
+Why does Erathos use the Transaction Pooler instead of a direct connection?
+To ensure stability and scale in heavy concurrent write scenarios, which are common in data ingestion.
+Direct connections work fine for ad-hoc queries, but the pooler is Supabase's own recommendation for integrations that write frequently.

 Ingest data into your data warehouse - reliably